Fju/TetrOut/README.md

 ## Assets

 Touch screen controls were created by [kenney.nl](https://kenney.nl/assets/onscreen-controls).
 The artwork for the explosion effect was created by by Luis Zuno (@ansimuz).
 All other assets were made by Max Schönleben ([@Zombiefleischer](https://github.com/Zombiefleischer)) and are licensed under the MIT License, feel free to use them but don't forget to give proper credit (...card, just kidding).
 A text file is located in the `assets/` directory.

+## Audio

+The background music is called "Paradox #2" by Dubmood (slowed down by 10%).
+Unfortunately I couldn't find any information about the sond's license, but this will be fixed as soon as possible!

 ## Contributors